coursera/courier/typescript-lite/README.md

     // value from a new version of the server software.
 This is the equivalent of
     // testing UNKNOWN$
 }

+console.log(MagicEightBallAnswer.all); // logs all possible enum values to console
 ```
 **Arrays:**